johnsonandjohnson/Bodiless-JS/packages/bodiless-organisms/doc/Tout.md

 # Tout Component

+Tout, sometimes called a taco or a tile,  is a group of content which typically features a less than full size image alongside supporting content or a call to action (CTA).
 Touts are commonly used on websites to call out or offer something to the site visitor.
 The tout component allows site builders to configure and modify touts according to the site design.

 Basic touts usually consist of some or all of the following components:
 * **Title:** Text editable via simple text editor.